When can I sue for wrongful death in Nevada?

 A wrongful death action may be brought when a person dies or is killed because of the negligence of another.
 In these cases, it is usually the surviving members of the victim's family who will bring the action.

 A wrongful death action is a civil lawsuit.
-It seeks payment to the victim's family to compensate them for their monetary losses.
+It seeks payment to the victim's family to compensate them for their monetary losses as well as for their pain and suffering.

 It is not unusual for a wrongful death suit to follow a related criminal trial.
 However, it is not necessary and one can be brought without the other.